 Why is the ocean light blue in some places?

-On the contrary of the marine depths, where the dark blue and even black predominate, in a big part of the coastal and shallow zones of the sea predominates a light blue or turquoise colour.
-This is due to that they are zones of little depth, in which there aren’t almost any particles suspended in the water, and, moreover, the marine floor is composed of white rocks and sand.
+On the contrary to the marine depths, where the dark blue and even black predominate, in a big part of the coastal and shallow zones of the sea predominates a light blue or turquoise colour.
+This is due to the fact that they are zones of little depth, in which there aren’t almost any particles suspended in the water, and, moreover, the marine floor is composed of white rocks and sand.

 In these zones that are not too deep, there are fewer water molecules that can absorb light.
 When the blue light is reflected from the white depths of the sea, this colour is intensified in our eyes.
 In some zones, the water can be so shallow that the water molecules can’t even absorb green light, creating the green and turquoise hues that we can see in many places of the planet.